rusty-bits/OC-tool/README.md

 # OC-tool
 command line tool for building OpenCore EFI folder

-Build a working EFI folder based on the list of drivers, kexts and options that your config.plist specifies.
+Builds a working EFI folder based on the list of drivers, kexts and options that your config.plist specifies.

 Note: This tool makes certain assumptions, such as: xcode, nasm, mtoc etc. required to build EFI files are correctly installed and configured to run from the command line